David Chilton Phillips

-David Chilton Phillips, Baron Phillips of Ellesmere (7 March 1924 – 23 February 1999) was a pioneering, British structural biologist and an influential figure in science and government.
+David Chilton Phillips, Baron Phillips of Ellesmere (7 March 1924 – 23 February 1999) was a British structural biologist.

 Education and early life

-David was the son of Charles Harry Phillips, a master tailor and Methodist preacher, and his wife, Edith Harriet Finney, a midwife.
+David was the son of Charles Harry Phillips, a tailor and Methodist preacher, and his wife, Edith Harriet Finney, a midwife.
 His mother's father was Samuel Finney, a coal miner, union official and Member of Parliament.

 He was born in Ellesmere, Shropshire which gave rise to his title Baron Phillips of Ellesmere.
 He was educated at Oswestry High School for Boys and then at the University College of South Wales and Monmouth where he studied physics, electrical engineering, and mathematics.
 His degree was interrupted between 1944 and 1947 for service in the Royal Navy as a radar officer on HMS Illustrious.
 He returned to Cardiff to complete his degree (BSc in 1948) and then undertook postgraduate studies with Arthur Wilson.
 He was awarded his PhD in 1951.

 Career and research

 After a postdoctoral period at the National Research Council in Ottawa (1951–55) he joined the Royal Institution.
 In 1966 he was appointed Professor of Molecular Biophysics in the Department of Zoology at the University of Oxford where he remained until his retirement in 1990.
 During that time he was elected a Fellow of the Royal Society (FRS) serving as Biological Secretary from 1976 to 1983.

 Phillips lead the team which determined in atomic detail the structure of the enzyme lysozyme, which he did in the Davy Faraday Research Laboratories of the Royal Institution in London in 1965.
 Lysozyme, which was discovered in 1922 by Alexander Fleming, is found in tear drops, nasal mucus, gastric secretions and egg white.
-Lysozyme exhibits some antibacterial activity so that the discovery of its structure and mode of action were key scientific objectives.
-David Phillips solved the structure of lysozyme and also explained the mechanism of its action in destroying certain bacteria by a brilliant application of the technique of X-ray crystallography, a technique to which he had been introduced as a PhD student at the University in Cardiff, and to which he later made major instrumental contributions.
+Lysozyme exhibits some antibacterial activity so that the discovery of its structure and mode of action were considered primary scientific objectives.
+David Phillips solved the structure of lysozyme and also explained the mechanism of its action in destroying certain bacteria by a complex application of the technique of X-ray crystallography, a technique to which he had been introduced as a PhD student at the University in Cardiff.